CS-433/ml-project-2-ml-sonidito/README.md

 ## CNNs

-The CNN models training and evaluation pipelines are contained in their respective notebooks in `notebooks/resnet18_CNN.ipynb` and `notebooks/efficientnet_CNN.ipynb`.
+The CNN models training and evaluation pipelines are contained in their respective notebooks inside `notebooks/resnet18_CNN.ipynb` and `notebooks/efficientnet_CNN.ipynb`.
-The cross-validation process for the EfficientNet-B0 model is done in `notebooks/cross_validation.ipynb`
+The cross-validation process for the EfficientNet-B0 model is done inside `notebooks/cross_validation.ipynb`

 ## Repo structure